keganv/slangular/README.md

 # Slangular

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.3.
+This project uses the [Angular CLI](https://github.com/angular/angular-cli).
+Please refer to the [Angular documentation](https://angular.io/docs).

-## Development server
+## Getting started
+In your CLI, change directories to where you downloaded the application.

+For example: `cd your_directory_name`.

+#### API Development Server (Slim)
+First you'll want to start the Slim Framework API by executing the following commands.

+`cd slim`

+`composer install`

+`composer serve`

+#### Frontend JavaScript Server (Angular)
+After you've installed all the Composer vendor bundles and started the PHP server, change directory back to the root of the project and run the following commands.

+`npm install`

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+`ng serve`

+Then navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding